Data protection

 Conference information: e.g. date, time, duration, number of participants, dial-in method, diagnostic information

-Recipient / passing on of data
+Recipients / forwarding of data

 Another recipient is the provider of “Microsoft Teams”.